Bulbophyllum sect. Cirrhopetalum

 Bulbophyllum sect.
 Cirrhopetalum is a section of the genus Bulbophyllum.
 The taxon name comes from Latin cirrus (fringe) and Greek petalon (petal), hence meaning fringed-petaled.

 Description

-Plants in this genus are usually small plants with creeping rhizomes.
-Features that distinguish this genus are:

-The dorsal sepal of Cirrhopetalum is much smaller than the usually inrolled lateral sepal which has adnate margins.
+Plants in this genus are usually small with rhizomes.
+The dorsal sepal is typically smaller than the lateral sepal.
+The plants have an umbellate inflorescence and cone-shaped pseudobulbs.

-There is generally an umbellate inflorescence which can be upright, pendulous or arching.

-The pseudobulbs are conical-shaped and obscurely angled with a single spoon-like leaf atop each pseudobulb.

 Distribution

 Plants from this section are found in Africa and Asia.

 Species

 Bulbophyllum section Cirrhopetalum comprises the following species: